What is the Eustachian tube?

 Treatment for ETD

-- Eustachian tube dysfunction whilst flying can often be relieved by chewing gum, yawning, swallowing or completing the Valsalva manoeuvre.
-Special earplugs called Earplanes are also available that can help to regulate pressure changes in the ear when flying.
+- Eustachian tube dysfunction whilst flying can often be relieved by chewing gum, yawning, drinking, swallowing or completing the Valsalva manoeuvre.
+Special earplugs called Earplanes are also available and that can help to regulate pressure changes in the ear when flying.

 - Nasal decongestants can assist with clearing the Eustachian tube and nasal passages, particularly in patients with sinus problems.
 Antihistamines are also sometimes recommended if Eustachian tube dysfunction is due to allergens.